devsandeepsharma/redux-learning/README.md

 ---

-## 📖 Project Description
+## 📖 What I Learned

-This simple React app demonstrates how to:

-- Set up and use **Redux Toolkit**
-- Manage **authentication** state (login/logout)
-- Handle **counter logic** (increment, decrement, custom payload updates)
-- Use `useSelector` to read from the Redux store
-- Use `useDispatch` to trigger actions
+✅ How to set up Redux Toolkit
+✅ Creating slices with actions and reducers
+✅ Connecting store to React using `<Provider>`
+✅ Reading state with `useSelector`
+✅ Dispatching actions with `useDispatch`
-- Split the app into logical components and manage global state cleanly
+✅ Structuring app logic cleanly into components

-The app conditionally renders UI based on authentication state.
-When a user is logged in, it shows a profile and a counter.
-If not, it shows a login form.
-All of this logic is powered by Redux Toolkit behind the scenes.
+The app basically checks if a user is "logged in" (mocked).
+If yes → shows profile + counter.
+If no → shows login screen.

 ---